Disordered complex networks: energy optimal lattices and persistent homology: Disordered lattices for optimal SINR in 2D and 3D

 The nearest neighbour distributions (abbrv. nnd-s) of the three point processes are displayed in Fig.~\ref{fig:2dim-nearest-neighbour}, for the Poisson, Ginibre and PTL for various values of $\s$.
 The plots for the nnd-s are generated empirically via Monte Carlo simulations, using 10,000 realizations of the relevant point process for each curve.
 It may be observed that, as $\s$ increases, the nnd of the corresponding PTL converges to that of the Poisson point process.
 The closest the nnd for a PTL gets to the nnd of the Ginibre point process is around $\s=0.4$.
 This is also the perturbation value around which the distance between the corresponding PDs is minimized, and the SINR vs threshold curves nearly overlap.

-It may be observed that for $\sigma = 0.4$, the coverage probability curve of the disordered lattice lies close to, and in fact, slightly above the corresponding curve for the RMT network (see Fig.~\ref{fig:2dim-SINR-1} and Fig.~\ref{fig:2dim-SINR-2}).
-This indicates that a wireless network based on a disordered triangular lattice with disorder $\sigma$ around 0.4 can be taken as an effective replacement for an RMT network, in terms of coverage probability for the PTL performing at least as well as the RMT.
+It may be observed that for $\sigma = 0.4$, the coverage probability curve of the disordered lattice lies close to, and in fact, slightly above the corresponding curve for the Ginibre network (see Fig.~\ref{fig:2dim-SINR-1} and Fig.~\ref{fig:2dim-SINR-2}).
+This indicates that a wireless network based on a disordered triangular lattice with disorder $\sigma$ around 0.4 can be taken as an effective replacement for the Ginibre network, in terms of coverage probability for the PTL performing at least as well as the Ginibre.
 We believe that this can have significant impact on the design and investigation of random wireless networks, particularly from the point of view of large scale numerical and computational research.